Skip to content

 Arriving by train, meet-ups, quick coffee, supplies, starting walks

-Everyday town centre (practical, not polished)
+Everyday town centre — practical, not polished

-Do the canal walk (Shipley → Saltaire)
+Do the canal walk — Shipley to Saltaire

-Use Shipley station as your meet-up point
+Use Shipley station as a meet-up point

-Quick coffee before your walk or train
+Quick coffee before the walk or train

 Start a longer Aire Valley day